|Cognitive and metacognitive strategies

-- What is the task that I am being asked to perform?
+- What is the task that I am being asked to do?

-- What concepts and processes do I need to use?
+- What prior learning do I need to use?

-- Do I need to break the task down?
+- Do I need to break the problem down?

-- How much time will I need to perform this task?
+- How much time will I need to do this task?

 - What resources will I need?